 What is the Advocate Illinois Masonic Medical Center Pre-Health Volunteer Program?

 The Pre-Health Volunteer Program is geared specifically for students interested in pursuing medical careers.
-Volunteers are provided with clinical opportunities, patient interaction, and exposure to a hospital setting.
+Volunteers are provided with clinical opportunities, patient interaction and exposure to a hospital setting.
 In addition to providing wayfinding services for patients and visitors, volunteers receive opportunities to work in clinical settings and interact with patients.
-Please note: New Pre-Health summer volunteers are only able to Wayfind.
-Returning or current volunteers will be able to sign up for clinical shifts.

-Wayfinding responsibilities: Wayfinders work with all departments, especially Guest Services and Patient Access, identifying individuals in need of navigation assistance.
-Wayfinders give verbal instructions, walk visitors to their destination, and provide wheelchair assistance.
+Wayfinding responsibilities: Wayfinders work with all departments, especially Guest Services and Patient Access, to identify individuals in need of navigation assistance.
+Wayfinders give verbal instructions, walk visitors to their destinations and provide wheelchair assistance.

-Clinical responsibilities: All new Pre-Health volunteers, after completing 60 hrs of Wayfinding, are assigned to the Department of Surgery.
-Some of their duties include answering phones, paging staff and patients, restocking supplies, assisting nurses, interacting with patients and family members, and accurately conveying any question and concerns to staff.
-Experienced Pre-Health volunteers also have the opportunity to work in Diagnostic Imaging, Pharmacy, Emergency Room, Dentistry, and Pulmonary hospital units.
+Clinical responsibilities: After completing 60 hours of Wayfinding, all Pre-Health volunteers are assigned to the Department of Surgery.
+Some duties include answering phones, paging staff and patients, restocking supplies, assisting nurses, interacting with patients and family members and accurately relaying patient questions and concerns to staff.
+Experienced Pre-Health volunteers also have the opportunity to work in Diagnostic Imaging, Pharmacy, the Emergency Department, Dentistry, Pulmonary and other hospital units.

-Can you provide me with more information regarding what to expect during the in-person application?
-How long will it take?
+Can you provide me with more information regarding the self-guided test and tour?

 Is there are a dress code for the in-person application?

-Do I need to bring anything with me to the in person application?
+Do I need to bring anything with me to the mandatory orientation?

 - State-issued ID

-If I miss the “In person application date” but still want to volunteer should I drop by the office and talk with someone?
+If I miss the open enrollment period but still want to volunteer, should I drop by the office and talk with someone?

-No please refer to the website to learn about the next “in person application” date.
+No. Instead, please refer to the website to learn about the next open enrolment period.

-What is the time commitment for the Pre-Health program?f
+What is the time commitment for the Pre-Health program?

-We ask pre-health volunteers, who start in the fall to make a 120-hour commitment over the academic school year (September- May).
-We ask pre-health summer volunteers to make a weekly 4 hour commitment from June 1st through mid to late August.
-Needless to say, exceptions are made for summer vacations and students returning to school.
+We ask Pre-Health volunteers who start in the fall to make a 120-hour commitment over the academic school year (September through May).
+Of course, exceptions are made for summer vacations and students returning to school.

 Will the volunteer program provide me with a letter of recommendation?

-Once you have accumulated 100 hours, we can provide a letter of recommendation.
+Once you have volunteered for a total of 100 hours, we can provide a letter of recommendation.
 The letter will reflect the quality of the work you do.